Skip to content

 The upper floors of residential buildings in the Solomianskyi and Shevchenkivskyi districts were also damaged.

 A dormitory at the Kyiv Aviation Institute was hit by drones during the attack, the news outlet Suspilne reported.
-Drones struck the institute's 10th floor and broke windows on three others.
+Drones struck the institute's 10th floor and broke windows on three other floors.

 The attack followed a series of drone strikes overnight on June 16 targeting Kyiv Oblast, including both the capital and surrounding settlements.
 In the Obukhiv district, a 60-year-old man was injured, according to regional authorities.